USDepartmentofLabor/ui-claimant-experience-pilot/README.md

 (.venv) % make smtp-server
 ```

-NOTE that the SMTP server runs in the foreground, like the HTTPS proxy, so start it in a dedicated terminal window.
+NOTE that the SMTP server runs in the foreground, so start it in a dedicated terminal window.
 You can stop it with `Ctrl-C`.

 If you ever need to connect to the Redis service directly from the terminal with the `redis-cli` tool (assuming you already have it installed),
 use the make target: